cs50nestm/cs50labs/binarysearch/README.md

 ## Your Turn

 Practice writing a **binary search** algorithm by completing the function in `binary.c`.
-The function prototype is already defined as
+The function prototype is already defined as:

 ```c
 bool bin_search(int arr[], int n, int n);